helium/HIP/0106-hotspot-bidirectional-coverage-requirement.md

 [detailed-explanation]: #detailed-explanation

-The oracles will keep track of the last timestamp a hotspot has witnessed and of the last time a hotspot has beaconed.

-When a hotspot witnesses a beacon the oracle will check the last time a hotspot has beaconed, if the time since the last beacon exceeds 48 hours the hotspots witness event will be invalidated with invalid reason `GatewayNoValidBeacons`.

-When a hotspot beacons the oracle will check the last time a hotspot has witnessed, if the time since the last witness exceeds 48 hours the hotspots beacon will be invalidated with the invalid reason `GatewayNoValidWitnesses`.
-All the witnesses of such a beacon will be dropped and not processed so the beacon will have 0 witnesses.
+When a hotspot beacons the oracles will perform the existing proof of coverage checks.
+If the beacon report is valid and has at least one witness, the oracles will record the last beacon timestamp of the beaconer as well as the last witnessed timestamp for each of the valid witnesses.
+After the oracle has successfully processed the proof of coverage event it will run the reciprocity checks for the beaconer and each of the witnesses.
+If the beaconer has not witnessed any hotspots in the last _48 hours_ the beacon will be invalidated with `GatewayNoValidWitnesses`.
+Similarly, for all the witnesses of the beacon the oracle will check if the witnessing hotspot has successfully beaconed another hotspot in the last _48 hours_.
+If a witness has not successfully beaconed in the last _48 hours_ the witness event will be invalidated with invalid reason `GatewayNoValidBeacons`.

+If a hotspot has a valid witness it will update the last witnessed timestamp, even if the hotspot has its witness events invalid for `GatewayNoValidBeacons`.
+Similarly, if a hotspot has a valid beacon (with witnesses) but it is invalided for `GatewayNoValidWitnesses` the last beaconed time is still updated.
+This prevents a situation in which a hotspot can't successfully beacon for not having valid witnesses and not successfully witness for not having valid beacons.

 ### New invalid reasons `GatewayNoValidBeacons` and `GatewayNoValidWitnesses`